boschresearch/3dgeer/README.md

 <h1><code>gsplat-geer</code>: An Open-Source Library for Exact and Efficient Gaussian Rendering</h1>
 </div>

-⚠️ Work in Progress: This repository is currently undergoing cleanup and restructuring.

 `gsplat-geer` is an extension of the open-source [`gsplat`](https://github.com/nerfstudio-project/gsplat) library from [Nerfstudio](https://docs.nerf.studio/) for 3DGEER-based rasterization.

 ## 📷`gsplat` Rasterization